Jake2206/Comma/README.md

 We based our project files off of NanoC and MicroC.
 We also borrowed from Edward's projects.
 Refer to the LRM in `doc/plt_lrm.py` for more detailed information about the language and its implementation.

---Test Suite--

-We no longer have a functioning test suite after updating to docker.

 --IR GENERATION WITH LLVM--

 1. Make sure docker is running (can be installed here: https://docs.docker.com/engine/install/)